usaid-cs/yesterday-i-learned/random.md

 - VPN scams include [stealing your data, showing you ads, stealing your bandwidth, offering "pro" packages that do nothing, logging when it says "no logging", literally doing nothing](https://restoreprivacy.com/vpn-scams/), and sometimes even routing through government servers.
 - [Only racers near the back get blue shells](https://www.youtube.com/watch?v=LFfga8-3SZI).
 The blue shell is a homing missile that aims for the racer in the first place.
 It is therefore an equaliser (for casual players) that makes sure everyone is relatively close together.
 Its blast radius is designed to hit many players near the first racer.
 If you can't avoid the blue shell, the best thing you can do is to brake and hope the blast radius also hits the racer in second place.
 - Companies want to [turn their brands into household names](https://en.wikipedia.org/wiki/Brand_awareness), but not so much that it turns into the product category itself.
 See: [Nintendo calling their products "videogame consoles" to make sure "Nintendo" is not what they're making](https://www.reddit.com/r/todayilearned/comments/ah9wsh/til_nintendo_pushed_the_term_videogame_console_so/), and [Velcro calling their things "hook and loops"](https://www.youtube.com/watch?v=rRi8LptvFZY) so "Velcro" remains the name for the real deal.
 - The [500 rule of astrophotography](https://petapixel.com/2015/01/06/avoid-star-trails-following-500-rule/) (i.e. taking photos of stars): if you keep your shutter open for too long, stars will start to trail and look bad.
-Use _500 Divided By the Focal Length of Your Lens (in mm) = The Longest Exposure (in Seconds) Before Stars Start to “Trail”_.
+Use _500 Divided By the Focal Length of Your Lens (in mm) = The Longest Exposure (in Seconds) Before Stars Start to "Trail"_.
 If you have a 24mm lens, then 500/24 says you can only open your shutter for 20 seconds.
 Note: [focal length](https://en.wikipedia.org/wiki/Focal_length) is not the [focal point/distance](https://en.wikipedia.org/wiki/Focus_%28optics%29), which can be infinity.
 - Remove creases on leather by [(alright)](https://www.youtube.com/watch?v=ITj9_wEzlDk) ironing it over an old T-shirt.
 - The [world's longest fossilised shit](https://www.cbsnews.com/news/longest-fossilized-poop-to-be-sold-at-auction/) is over 3 feet (1 metre) long.
 The "passer of this remarkable object is unknown".
 - According to the anime, shellder changes shape [when the snowpoke wants to evolve](https://bulbapedia.bulbagarden.net/wiki/File:Slowking_evolution_anime.png).